UoB-COMSM0110/2024-group-5/README.md

 - The spaceship should have a thrust on it's underside that fires when you click to move the ship upwards
 - pressing a key during the loading screen causes the game to crash
-- I think I'd prefer to use only the keyboard, e.g. spacebar to move the spaceship upwards
+- game works better with keyboard, not mouse